mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 |              | SVP Engineering |     |  VP Product  |     |
 | VP Education |     VP Cloud    |     |    VP Core   |     |

 We're going to have the different individuals in the company, like for example, we're going to have our *CEO*.
 And to our *CEO*, he's going to have a bunch of different reports, like the *CMO, CRO, CTO, SVP services, and CFO*.
 All of them reporting, obviously, to this particular individual.
-Then we're going to have a sublayer between this where are we going to have the different individuals that report directly to the *CTO*.
+Then we're going to have a sublayer between this where we going to have the different individuals that report directly to the *CTO*.

-In this case, we're going to be having the SVP of Engineering reporting directly to that CTO and also the VP of Product also to the CTO.

-And further down the line, we're going to have the different reports of the different core areas, like for example, in education, cloud, or even VP of Core.
+In this case, we're going to be having the *SVP of Engineering* reporting directly to that *CTO* and also the *VP of Product* also to the *CTO*.
+And further down the line, we're going to have the different reports of the different core areas, like for example, *VP Education*, *VP Cloud*, or even *VP of Core*.
 So modeling such a tree in a document or a structure of documents we might have a couple of different alternatives.

 So for example, in this particular structure, we're going to have a parent reference.